I have been really digging making custom books kids and seeing Lexi’s response to them.

 Little Sparkle and Little Super by Paperhat Press

-This is my favorite custom storybook to date!
+This is my favorite custom book for kids to date!

 The designs are just soooo gorgeous.
 I am not sure if a 2 year old appreciates that part, but I certainly do.
 You can customize the color and length of the character’s hair, their name and preferences (like favorite foods or personality traits), all of which are included into the story line.
 The story follows a girl who likes to pretend she is a fairy or a boy who is a super hero.
 Or it can be visa versa.
 In fact, Lexi is much into superheros so maybe it’s time to get a superhero book made for her. (edit: for some reason I cannot find the Little Super option on their website at this time)